cschoeller/need_for_speed/README.md

 ### Custom FastSwish Activation

 To see how these optimizations work with a custom activation function, I came up with `FastSwish`.
 It is very similar to `HardSwish`, but with one theoretical improvement: For `x < -3` it is only approaching zero, but doesn't reach it.
-This means at no point of the function the gradient is dying like in `HardSwish` or `ReLU`.
+This means at no point of the function the gradient is dying like with `HardSwish` or `ReLU`.
 The function looks like this:

 ![FastSwish vs HardSwish](fastswish.png)